Tolani99/data_engineering_coursera/database_client/cursor_in_mysql_database/README.md

 CLOSE cursor_name;

-These examples illustrate how cursors can be used to fetch rows from a result set, perform operations on each row individually, and update or delete rows based on specific conditions
+These examples illustrate how cursors can be used to fetch rows from a result set, perform operations on each row individually, and update or delete rows based on specific conditions.
+Some additions